gallechess/simple-push-server/README.md

 # simple-push-server
-Simple Push Server using WebSocket
+Simple Push Server using WebSocket and Netty